ONLYOFFICE/Docker-CommunityServer/README.md

 bash opensource-install.sh -u true -cv 9.1.0.393 -ids false -ims false
 ```
 Where `9.1.0.393` is the number of **Community Server** version which you are going to update to.

+## Connecting Your Own Modules

+You can now create your own modules and connect them to ONLYOFFICE Community Server.
+See [this repository](https://github.com/ONLYOFFICE/CommunityServer-CustomModules "https://github.com/ONLYOFFICE/CommunityServer-CustomModules") for more details.

 ## Project Information